Plant-Dashboard/frontend/README.md

 # Plant Dashboard Front End

-The main purpose of this site is for me to monitor my plants while I am not home.
-This is done by displaying the current and average temperture and humidity along with a graph of readings for the day.
+The main purpose of this site is for me to monitor my plants environment at home and remotely.
+This is done by displaying the current and average temperature and humidity, a graph of readings for the day and a live camera stream.
 The camera stream is only allowed to users that have the password.

 You can check the site out here: https://plant-dashboard.netlify.app/